-- a.
-Employee Code of Conduct
+- 1. Employee Code of Conduct

-- b.
-Recruitment Policy & Procedure
+- 2. Recruitment Policy & Procedure

-- c.
-Whistleblowing Policy & Procedure
+- 3. Whistleblowing Policy & Procedure

-- d. ePolicy
+- 4. E-Policy

-- e.
-Trips Policy (relevant to staff taking students on a trip) - f.
-College Regulations (relevant to staff working with IB & PIB students) - g.
-Complaints Policy & Procedure (for IB & PIB students)
+- 5. Trips Policy (relevant to staff taking students on a trip)

+- 6. College Regulations (relevant to staff working with IB & PIB students)

+- 7. Complaints Policy & Procedure (for IB & PIB students)

+- 8. Behaviour Policy

-Most recent review and/or amendment ST August 2017
+Most recent review and/or amendment VPP, DIC, APP, BM September 2018

-Dealing With Allegations of Abuse Made Against Members of Staff & Volunteers
+Annex 1 of Safeguarding & Child Protection Policy Dealing with Allegations of Abuse Made Against Members of Staff & Volunteers

 This policy is about managing allegations that might indicate that a person is unsuitable to continue to work with children in their present position, or in any capacity.
-It is drawn from and is consistent with Department for Education guidance Keeping Children Safe in Education (DfE September 2016), Part four: Allegations of abuse made against teachers and other staff.
+It is drawn from and is consistent with Department for Education guidance Keeping Children Safe in Education (DfE September 2018), Part four: Allegations of abuse made against teachers and other staff.